SamuelPelletier/tuto-Git/tuto_git.md

 From here it's the same work if you are pro Windows or a Linux priest :pray:

-We will import your repository with the follwing command
+We will import your repository with the following command

 ```
 git clone my_git_repo_url
 ```
 Nice you have write your first git command ! 🎉

-Let's go in this great folder
+Let's go to your great folder
 ```
 cd tutogit
 ```